SM-26/GoSaleBot/docs/README.md

 Feel free to add more markdown files for specific topics, such as troubleshooting, advanced configuration, or developer guides.

 ## To-do list:
-- [ ] add an option for the end user to view all of his listing, check for each post it's status (rejected, approved, pending).
+- [X] add an option for the end user to view all of his listing, check for each post it's status (rejected, approved, pending).
+  - [ ] add `/myposts` pagination or inline-button UI for better UX (currently supports text commands).
 - [ ] add an option for the user to also mark a listing as 'sold', a post marked as such should also update it's status in the 'approved group'.
+  - [ ] implement a way to mark approved-group posts as "sold" (update or delete the message in the approved group).
 - [X] add validations in the post creation process, all of the validations should be controlled by the config table.
   - [X] price validation - price must be a numerical value.
   - [X] picture validation - a post must have at least one photo.
 - [ ] add an option for admins to post a broadcast message to all of the users, e.g. "bot is going down for maintenance".
   - [ ] add an option in the config table to automatically send a message when the bot is starting up and shutting down.

-Additional suggested next steps (from recent refactor):
-- [ ] add `/myposts` pagination or inline-button UI for better UX (currently supports text commands).
-(Recommended)
-- [ ] implement a way to mark approved-group posts as "sold" (update or delete the message in the approved group).
-(Medium)
-- [ ] add admin `/broadcast` command (consider rate-limiting / job queue for many users).
-(Medium)
 - [ ] add more i18n keys for any new admin/user flows and date formatting per-locale.
-(Low)
-- [ ] run `golangci-lint` and fix style/complexity warnings (dev tooling).
 (Low)

 ### High-Impact Suggestions
 - [X] **Refactor `HandleMessageWithDB` in `bot/bot.go`**: This function is the core of your bot's logic, but it has become very large and complex.